opencontainers/runtime-spec/style.md

 ## One sentence per line

-To keep consistency throughout the Markdown files in the Open Container spec format all files one sentence per line.
+To keep consistency throughout the Markdown files in the Open Container spec, format all files one sentence per line.
 This fixes two things: it makes diffing easier with git and it resolves fights about line wrapping length.
 For example, this paragraph will span three lines in the Markdown source.